darkplace-dr/Dark-Place/README.md

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md). **Please make sure to read the aforementioned document before contributing,** as it contains the very important contribution rouxls (pronounced "rules").

-## Official Wiki
-Go to Dark Place's [official wiki](https://dark-place.fandom.com/wiki/Dark_Place_Wiki) and check out the cool contents of the mod.

 ## Credits